umbraco/UmbracoDocs/umbraco-cms/tutorials/editors-manual/working-with-content/rich-text-editor.md

 ## Editor Buttons

 Below are the default editor buttons available.
-Your system administrator is able to determine which buttons are displayed in different templates.
+Your system administrator can determine which buttons are displayed in different templates.
 You could therefore have access to more or fewer buttons than those shown here.

 ![editorBar.jpg](images/editorBar-v11.png)

 ## Paragraph Break/Line Break

-The editor is like any other word processing program.
+The editor is like any other word-processing program.
 You write the text and the text wraps around when the line reaches the end.
 When you press `ENTER` in the editor, you get a paragraph break, which means there is space between the paragraphs.
 If you do not want a space, you have to make a line break instead.
 You do this by pressing `SHIFT+ENTER`.

 ## Shortcut Keys